Monday – Friday

 Community Enhancement Programs

 Bundles for Babies: This program offers an educational parenting class for Active Duty members and their spouses.
 This class is facilitated by the Family Advocacy Nurse Specialist (FANS) and is geared towards new parents.
-The AFAS provides each participant with a $50 gift card to be used at the Base Exchange to purchase items for the expectant mother & their new baby.
+The AFAS provides each participant with a $150 gift card to be used at the Base Exchange to purchase items for the expectant mother & their new baby.

 PCS Child Care: This program provides hourly child care for Active duty members on Permanent Change of Station (PCS) orders and transitioning service members on retirement orders.
 Care will be provided at the local CDC or School Age Care based on space availability.
 A copy of PCS orders is required to receive a certificate.
 Members can obtain a Certificate of Eligibility from the M&FRC.

 Give Parents a Break: The Give Parents a Break program provides free hourly childcare for eligible parents who are subject to the unique stresses of military life, including deployments, remote tours of duty, and extended working hours.
-The program is offered once a month to allow families a few hours break from the stresses of parenting.
+The program is offered once a month (except June – August) to allow families a few hours break from the stresses of parenting.
 In order to receive free care, parents must have a referral on file with the Military & Family Readiness Center.
 Referrals may be obtained from your commander, first sergeant, base chaplain, medical group, family support center, or child & youth programs personnel.
 See the Child Development Center page for the current schedule and more information.

 Respite Care: This program is offered to active duty Air Force families with a family member(s) enrolled in the EFMP program.
 The goal of the program is to provide a break for a few hours a week/month to families who have the responsibility of 24 hours-a-day care for an ill/disabled family member.
 AFAS assistance for respite is based on need.